whipson/website/content/home/about.md

 # Biography

 I'm a graduate student at Carleton University, where I conduct research on emotions.
 I'm interested in how emotions change over time - both from moment-to-moment and over the course of human development.
 My current projects are focused on children's and adolescents' emotion regulation and its links with social behaviors.
-I'm also interested in quantitative methodology, and applying new statistical approaches.
+I'm also involved in text analytics research at the National Research Council Canada.